Privacy Information Notice

 4.2.
 Deleting your information

 You have the right to request erasure of your personal information.
-Unless there is a compelling reason for the data not to be erased (for example, if we need to use that data to fulfil our contractual or legal obligations), your personal data will be deleted on request.
+Unless there is a compelling reason for the data not to be erased (for example, if we need to use that data to fulfil our contractual or legal obligations, or required to do so for insurance purposes), your personal data will be deleted on request.

 Users have the ability to leave comments on our website.
-To maintain flow of conversation, website comments will not normally be deleted (unless there is a compelling reason to do so), but all personally identifying information will be removed.
+To maintain flow of conversation, website comments will not normally be deleted (unless there is a compelling reason to do so, e.g. they appear to be spam), but all personally identifying information will be removed.